ethyca/fides/docs/fides/docs/cli/evaluate.md

 **-k/--fides-key _key_**

 The fides key of the single policy that you wish to evaluate.
 The key is a string token that uniquely identifies the policy.
 A policy's fides key is given as the `fides-key` property in the manifest file that defines the policy resource.
-To print the policy resources (and their `fides_key` values) to the terminal, call  `fidesctl&nbsp;ls&nbsp;policy`.
+To print the policy resources (and their `fides_key` values) to the terminal, call  `fidesctl ls policy`.

 **-m/--message _message_**